 By now you’re aware of the sheer awesomeness of the Yoast WordPress SEO plugin.
-With the release of 1.2.5, there are some differences from previous versions…and this guide will help you understand how to take full advantage of the plugin’s capabilities.
+This guide will help you understand how to properly set up the popular Yoast plugin and ensure optimal indexation of your site with search engines, as well as take advantage of the plugin’s awesome capabilities.
 We’re excited to help you fully unleash the power of the best WordPress SEO plugin on the planet.
 Yep, it’s that good.
 Let’s get started.

-How to Set Up The Yoast WordPress SEO v1.2.5 Plugin
+How to Set Up The Yoast WordPress SEO Plugin

 This is first page to start with after installing the Yoast SEO plugin for WordPress.
 Unless you have very knowledgeable editors on the topic of search engine optimization, you should keep the “Disable the Advanced…” check box checked.
 Why?
 This will allow editors to be able to redirect posts, set them to “noindex,” etc. Very dangerous stuff for an uninformed editorial experimentalist.